tejasmahato2005/ATM-BANKING-SYSTEM/README.md

 # 🏦 ATM Banking System in C

 This repository contains a **console-based ATM Banking System** implemented in the C programming language.
-It simulates the basic features of an Automated Teller Machine (ATM), allowing users to perform banking operations such as **checking balance, withdrawing, depositing, and changing PIN**.
+It simulates the basic features of an Automated Teller Machine (ATM), allowing users to perform banking operations such as **checking balance, withdrawing, depositing**.

 ---